bitbankinc/NLoop/docs/cln_regtest.md

 Now check `lightningd` is running correctly with nloopd as a plugin with `lightning-cli --network=regtest nloop_getinfo`

+For example executing a loopout can be done by `lightning-cli --network=regtest nloop_loopout '{ "amount": "50000sat", "max_swap_fee": 2050 }'`

 You can use utility scripts under `tests/NLoop.Server.Tests/cliutils` in the same way we did for lnd.

 ```sh